wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Introduction

 Hey there, fellow human!
 I bet you're reading this because you're curious what all the fuss is about mechanical keyboards lately.
-Maybe your friend has one and you are kinda interested in getting your own, but don't know where to start.
+Maybe your friend has one and you're kinda interested in getting your own, but don't know where to start.
 The good news is, it's not just you, it is a little confusing to find the right keyboard for you.
 In fact, I'm still learning new things about keyboards all the time.

 ## Why